-The Classroom Environment Evidence Observed School Wide R Rating Creating an Environment of Respect and Rapport onment of Respect in the component of Creating an Environment of Respect and Rapport.
-The Distinguished 22% Proficient 78% The QSR team rated none of the observations as basic or unsatisfactory in this Basic 0% component.
-Unsatisfactory 0% The QSR team rated 100% of the observations as proficient in the component of Establishing a Culture for Learning.
+The Classroom Environment Evidence Observed School Wide R Rating Creating an Environment of Respect and Rapport The QSR team rated 100% of the observations as distinguished or proficient in the component of Creating an Environment of Respect and Rapport.
+The teachers and students had warm, positive relationships throughout the Distinguished 22% observations.
+Early Childhood teachers often engaged in small talk with parents as they dropped their students off in the morning.
+The PK students and adult students displayed respectful, considerate, and positive behaviors in the classrooms.
+78% The QSR team rated none of the observations as basic or unsatisfactory in this 0% component.
+Unsatisfactory 0% Establishing a Culture for Learning The QSR team rated 100% of the observations as proficient in the component of Establishing a Culture for Learning.
 All students were cognitively engaged throughout the observations.
 The teachers expressed confidence in student abilities and recognized student success often.
-Student work was displayed throughout early childhood and adult education classrooms.
+Student work was displayed 0% throughout early childhood and adult education classrooms.
 The teachers conveyed a passion for their students and for their content.
 The adult learners felt comfortable asking questions if they were incorrect and took pride in their work.
-Distinguished 0% throughout early childhood and adult education classrooms.
-The teachers conveyed a passion for their students and for their content.
-The adult learners felt comfortable asking questions if they were incorrect and took pride in their Proficient 100%
+Proficient 100%